Gannet

 Built 1921Auxiliary CutterRowlands Dockyard Ltd

-Gannet is an auxiliary cutter built in 1921 to design 272 by A. Mylne & Co., the Scottish yacht design office.
-Constructed by Rowlands Dockyard Ltd in Bangor, she measures 30 feet on the waterline with a beam of 10.5 feet and a draft of 5 feet.
-Her sail plan encompasses 885 square feet.
-The design dates to 1920.
-She is fitted with a 4.108 Perkins Diesel engine and remains in existence.
+Gannet is an auxiliary cutter built in 1921 by Rowlands Dockyard Ltd in Bangor to design 272 by A. Mylne & Co.
+The yacht measures 9.144 metres on the waterline with a beam of 3.2 metres and a draft of 1.524 metres.
+She carries 82.219 square metres of sail and is powered by a 4.108 Perkins Diesel engine.
+The vessel remains in existence.

 Specification